LarisantosIT/osTicket-Installation/README.md

 <p>
 </p>
 <p>

 3 files will fail to install but you only need to install 2 out of the 3 which would be the C++ and PHP Manager.
-These files can found in the google drive link for you to manual install.
+These files can found in the google drive link.
+Below I have attatched an image with the 2 files that you need to download circled.
 <img src="https://i.imgur.com/F661q8T.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>

 Next download osTicket.
 Then extract and copy the "upload" folder into c:\inetpub\wwwroot.
 Afterwards rename the folder to osTicket
 </P>